pay360/mobilesdk-android/README.md

 ## Testing your application in the MITE environment

 In order to make payments in MITE your server must obtain a client access token.
 The client access token will be used by your app to submit payments.
-Instructions for doing this are available here:
-TBD: {TODO: placeholder for server-side authoriseClient call}
+Instructions for doing this are available [here](https://developer.paypoint.com/payments/docs/#getting_started/using_our_sdks)

 For convenience we provide a mock REST api which supplies these tokens for your MITE installations which can be used for prototyping your app.

 ## Mock Authorise Client Call